Massive neutrinos and degeneracies in Lyman-alpha forest simulations: Linear theory

 In the left panel we change $\omega_c$ to keep constant the total density of non-relativistic matter at low-redshift $\omega_{\mathrm{cb}\nu}$.
 In the right panel we keep $\omega_c$ fixed and change the value of $\Omega_\Lambda = 1 - \Omega_{\mathrm{cb}\nu}$.
 In both cases we keep fixed the baryon density parameter $\omega_b$ and the Hubble parameter $h$.
 In the left panel the effect at $z=1000$ shown in blue is caused by the change in $\omega_c$, as this is well before the neutrino relativistic transition ($z \gg z_{\mathrm{nr}} = 188$).
 At low redshift, we see the characteristic suppression of power below the neutrino free-streaming scale ($k \gg k_{\mathrm{nr}} = 0.0021 \iMpc$).
 We note that the suppression has a mild scale- and redshift-dependence even on small scales ($k\approx 1 \iMpc$).

 When we keep $\omega_c$ fixed (right panel), adding a non-zero mass to neutrinos does not affect the physics of the early Universe ($z \gg z_{\mathrm{nr}} = 188$), and the linear power at $z=1000$ is practically unaffected.
 At much later times ($z \ll z_{\mathrm{nr}} = 188$), and on scales smaller than the free-streaming scale, the effect of neutrinos is a scale-independent suppression of the linear power spectrum.
 Studies of the small-scale clustering of the \lyaf\ are sensitive to the linear power in the approximate range shown shaded in gray in figure \ref{fig:linear}, which is well below the neutrino free-streaming scale.
-This suggests an almost perfect degeneracy in the linear power spectrum between the effect of massive neutrinos and the amplitude of the primordial power spectrum $A_s$ when considering only these length scales and redshift ranges.
+This suggests an almost perfect degeneracy in the linear power spectrum between the effect of massive neutrinos and the amplitude of the primordial power spectrum $A_s$ when considering only these length scales, redshift ranges, and neutrino masses.
+For $\Sigma m_\nu>0.5 \mathrm{eV}$ the suppression caused by neutrinos is no longer scale-independent at the lowest $k$ modes probed by the \lyaf, and so further work would be required to generalise the results presented in this paper for this neutrino mass range.
+We note that this threshold is higher than the current upper bound of $\Sigma m_\nu<0.24 \mathrm{eV}$ from CMB measurements alone \cite{Planck2018}.
 In the remaining sections of this paper we use hydrodynamical simulations to show that this degeneracy is also valid in the non-linear regime, and is still very strong in the \lya\ flux power spectra.